 To get students to think about theme of this film, you could talk about the main conflicts that are occurring.
 You could discuss the characters: how would you characterize each of them?
 How are they affected by the words and actions of those around them?

 What is one of the messages of the film or what might the creators want the viewer to consider after watching it?
 These types of questions can all lead to possible theme statements.

-A Final Word On Using Films
+Takeaways On Using Short Films

 Using short animated films is a great springboard for so many different concepts that you are already teaching in the ELA classroom because film and literature overlap in so many ways.

 Looking for more ways to engage your learners with film?
 Check out these related articles:

 - 12 Short, Short Films for ELA - SmithTeaches9to12

 - Short Films To Educate In Values (educationalresources.online)